Uninett/wifiprobe-docs/docs/website/probe_identification/README.md

 configs to them.
 This is done in a two step process.
-The main reason for this process is that probes will most likely be behind NAT, and must therefore send the server keys - and the server must send the probe an available port for SSH - before it can start a reverse SSH tunnel (see [The SSH tunnel procedure][]).
+The main reason for this process is that probes will most likely be behind NAT, and must therefore send the server keys - and the server must send the probe an available port for SSH - before it can start a reverse SSH tunnel.
 Ansible will not be able to push its configuration without this tunnel.

 ### Identification
-In the first step, the probe sends a POST request to the server (the Probe's init script does this, see [Probe initialization][]), with it's newly generated SSH public key and its host key.
+In the first step, the probe sends a POST request to the server (the Probe's init script does this, see [Probe initialization](docs/initialization/README.md)), with it's newly generated SSH public key and its host key.
 It uses its wlan0 MAC address to identify itself.
 If a probe with the attached MAC address exists in the database (i.e. has been added through the web interface) and has not already